Tethi04/SCT_WD_3/README.md

 A clean, responsive, and interactive Tic-Tac-Toe game built using **HTML, CSS, and JavaScript**.
 This project features a modern, cute aesthetic and includes both **Player vs Player** and **Player vs Computer** modes.

 **Live Demo:** [Click Here to Play](https://tethi04.github.io/SCT_WD_3/)
-*(Note: Replace the link above with your actual GitHub Pages link after deployment)*

 ## ✨ Features
 - **Two Game Modes:**